-When I started the Applied Physics programme at TU Delft in 2009, I had not thought much about future career prospects.
-My only doubt was whether to choose applied physics or general physics.
-During an open day for the programme in Delft, my choice became clear – choose Applied Physics, because this programme will make you "more attractive" to the job market.
-For a young pupil such as myself, this argument was sufficiently strong to convince me to start studying at TU Delft.
+When I started the Applied Physics programme at TU Delft, I had not thought much about future career prospects.
+I knew I was drawn to physics, but wasn’t sure whether applied or theoretical physics was a better fit.
+During an open day for the programme in Delft, my choice became clear.
+I choose Applied Physics because this programme combines fundamental physics with engineering, giving students hands-on experience in laboratory research as well as analytical thinking skills.

-Shortly after starting in Lund, I gained a new appreciation for my Applied Physics BSc.
-Not only did I have a significant advantage over the other students with regard to practical and experimental skills, but I was the only one who had learned to write a paper in a structured manner and conduct a proper academic literature survey.
-In addition, my theoretical fellow students had never built measuring equipment and had not learned much about programming.
-Furthermore, I was often the first student to think about the technical applications of a theory, and the importance of the saleability of technologies in the economy.
+Shortly after starting in Lund, I gained a new appreciation for my BSc.
+Applied Physics.
+Not only did I have a significant advantage over the other students when it came to practical and experimental skills, but I was the only one who had learned to write a an academic paper.
+In addition, my theoretical fellow students had never built measuring equipment and had not learned much programming.
+Furthermore, I was often the first student to think about potential technical applications of a theory, and the value of technology in the economy.
 Of course, I also discovered that I lacked some (theoretical) knowledge.
 In my entire Bachelor's programme, I had never learned anything about elementary particle physics, nuclear physics or atomic physics, for example.
-In general, it was clear to me that the fast pace and high level at TU Delft ensured that I was able to work much harder than many other students in my Master's programme.
-During my Bachelor's degree programme, I developed an indispensable strong work ethic and perseverance, and I believe that my prior education at TU Delft prepared me well for the follow-up programme.
+Perhaps the most notable difference however, was the sense of work ethic I had developed in Delft.
+It was clear to me that the fast pace and high level at TU Delft ensured that I was able to work much harder than many other students in my Master's programme, and I believe that my BSc. prepared me well for my time abroad.

-Finally, I can state with certainty that I am very happy with my choice for Applied Physics at TU Delft.
-Even though I struggled with the technical nature of my Bachelor's programme, I am convinced that all of the practical knowledge and analytical skills that I learned in that programme are extremely valuable to me.
+I can state with certainty that I am very happy with my choice for Applied Physics at TU Delft.
+Even though the strong technical nature of the program means certain courses on theoretical physics may be less central, I am convinced that all of the practical knowledge and applied thinking skills that I learned are extremely valuable to me.